filedepot/filedepot/README.md

 Response (JSON):

 - `status`: Can be either "ok" or "error".
+The operation does not check if the file exists and hence would return "ok" even if file does not exist.
 - `msg`: If an error occurred, this field contains more information about the error.

 ### Adding or Updating an Object from a Bucket